vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 found with accent; the 2d pl. is represented by `kṛdhvam, voḍhvam`.
 In the active, all the persons (2d and 3d) are found in use; examples are:
 2d sing.,
-`kṛdhí, vṛdhi, çagdhí, çrudhí, gadhi, yaṁdhí, gahi, māhi, sāhi, mogdhi`;
+`kṛdhí, vṛdhi, śagdhí, śrudhí, gadhi, yaṁdhí, gahi, māhi, sāhi, mogdhi`;
-3d sing., `gaṁtu, dātu, aṣṭu, çrótu, sótu`; 2d du., `dātam, jitam, çaktam, çrutám, bhūtám, spṛtám, gatám, riktám, voḍham, sitam, sutám`;
+3d sing., `gaṁtu, dātu, aṣṭu, śrótu, sótu`; 2d du., `dātam, jitam, śaktam, śrutám, bhūtám, spṛtám, gatám, riktám, voḍham, sitam, sutám`;
 3d du., only `gaṁtām, dātām, voḍhā́m`; 2d pl.,
-`gātá, bhūtá, çruta, kṛta, gata, dāta, dhātana`; 3d pl., only `dhāntu, çruvantu`.
+`gātá, bhūtá, śruta, kṛta, gata, dāta, dhātana`; 3d pl., only `dhāntu, śruvantu`.
 These are the most regular forms; but irregularities as to both accent and strengthening are not infrequent.
-Thus, strong forms in 2d du. and pl. are `yaṁtám, varktam, vartam; kárta, gáṁta` (once `gáṁtá`), `yaṁta, vartta, heta, çróta, sóta`; and, with `tana, kártana, gáṁtana, yaṁtana, sotana`, and the irregular `dhetana` (√`dhā`); in 3d du., `gāṁtām`.
+Thus, strong forms in 2d du. and pl. are `yaṁtám, varktam, vartam; kárta, gáṁta` (once `gáṁtá`), `yaṁta, vartta, heta, śróta, sóta`; and, with `tana, kártana, gáṁtana, yaṁtana, sotana`, and the irregular `dhetana` (√`dhā`); in 3d du., `gāṁtām`.
 Much more irregular are `yódhi` (instead of `yuddhí`) from √`yudh`, and `bodhí` from both √`budh` and √`bhū` (instead of `buddhí` and `bhūdhí`).
-A single form (3d sing.) in `tāt` is found, namely `çastāt`.
+A single form (3d sing.) in `tāt` is found, namely `śastāt`.
 We find `kṛdhi` also later (MBh.
 BhP.).

 a\.
 As to 2d persons singular in `si` from the simple root used in an imperative sense, see above, 624.